ammarnajjar/ammarnajjar.github.io/blog/2025-07-08-mastering-git.md

 ---

+        <a href="#" class="go-to-top">Go to Top</a>

         These commands represent a powerful subset of Git's capabilities.
 By understanding their purpose and knowing when to apply them, you can navigate your project's history, manage branches, and collaborate more efficiently.
 Regular practice with these commands will solidify your Git proficiency and enhance your development workflow.